 The main differences in the plans come in the form of resource allocation: if you pay more money, you get more storage space, more databases, more addon domains, email accounts, and so on.
 (Yeah, email accounts are limited for some reason.
-The Launch plan gets 10, and the other two get 50 and 100 respectively.)
+The Lite plan gets one, the Launch plan gets 10, the Power plan gets 50, and the pro plan gets an unlimited amount.

-What I can attest to is that I went with the Launch (basic) shared hosting plan, and that it runs on Apache, the old web server technology that just can’t keep up with the speed of the newer players in town.
+What I can attest to is that I went with the Launch Shared hosting plan, and that it runs on Apache, the old web server technology that just can’t keep up with the speed of the newer players in town.

 The Launch plan comes with 50GB of SSD storage and the aforementioned unlimited bandwidth, and it can support 2 websites.
 The two more expensive plans each double the allocated storage, and can support 50 and 100 websites, respectively.

-The weird thing is that InMotion brags that the basic plan has “3x performance and speed,” the second one has 4x, and the third one 6x.
+The weird thing is that InMotion Hosting brags that the basic plan has “2x performance and speed,” the second one has 3x, and the third one 4x and the biggest package has 6x performance.
 3x of what, exactly?
 We may never know.
 It’s a mystery, like “What happened to my other sock?” or “Why doesn’t Brandon Fraser return my calls?”